“A veteran’s experiences are individual to each soldier –

 TO MAKE AN APPOINTMENT:

-Once a referral form is completed an appointment is made.
+Once a referral form is completed a priority appointment is made.

 Canadian Cannabis Clinics Proudly in Support of Wounded Warriors Canada